 Prior to 9/11, state and local jurisdictions had minimal radiological or nuclear detection capability.
 Not until after the catastrophic events of 9/11 were the threats of Radiological Dispersal Devices (RDDs) or Improvised Nuclear Devices (INDs) taken as seriously as they are today.
 Instructor-led courses developed after 9/11 have been customized to address and enhance first responder ability to respond effectively to the detonation of an RDD or IND.
 CTOS training expanded in 2002 with awareness level courses and added a force-multiplying train-the-trainer program that allowed CTOS to reach more first responders.

 Over the years, the CTOS contribution to national preparedness has been substantial, training responders from all 50 states and each U.S. territory.
-Since September 11, 2001, more than 268,000 first responders have been trained, through direct delivery of CTOS curriculum by DHS-certified instructors and indirect delivery of course materials through Train-the-Trainer programs and web-based training.
+Since September 11, 2001, nearly 300,000 first responders have been trained, through direct delivery of CTOS curriculum by DHS-certified instructors and indirect delivery of course materials through Train-the-Trainer programs and web-based training.
 Today, the various CTOS programs meet the training and education needs of more than 20,000 emergency responders in state, local, and tribal governments each year, protecting the nation from a potential radiological or nuclear WMD.

 The NNSS Radiological/Nuclear WMD Incident Exercise Site (T-1 Site) is like no other training ground in the United States.
 Four nuclear devices were detonated at this location between 1952 and 1957, and the small amount of nuclear fallout remaining from these detonations is now below the surface of the soil, providing a realistic and safe training area today.
 The soil emits low levels of radiation, simulating widespread radiological contamination from an IND or multiple RDDs, yet posing minimal risk to participants.
 Adding to the realism, radioactive debris, such as twisted steel fragments and sand melted into radioactive glass (trinity glass or trinitite), are still scattered throughout the T-1 Site.
 Industrial, sealed radioactive sources are also placed in exercise areas to create higher levels of radiation as needed for training objectives.